 Written Work: You will be asked to write two formal essays (1,500 words each) for this class.
-Essay 1 will be a poetic explication.
-Essays 2 and 3 will ask you to evaluate a specific topic over several texts and forms.
+Both essays will ask you to evaluate a specific topic over several texts and forms.
 Suggested topics will be posted in advance.
 If you wish to write on a topic of your own devising, you should discuss the project with me well in advance.
 These are critical/analytical papers that should clearly demonstrate your own engagement with the texts rather than reformulating someone else's ideas.
 Your success on these assignments will be directly proportional to your knowledge and understanding of the texts.